AnyChart/docs.anychart.com/Basic_Charts_Types/TreeMap_Chart.md

 {sample}BCT\_TreeMap\_13{sample}

-For more information about ColorRange and adjusting it look up the [ColorRange article]() and [ColorScale]() article for information about the color scales.
+For more information about ColorRange and adjusting it take a look at [ColorRange article]() and [ColorScale]() articles for information about the color scales.

 ### Hint Depth